Athos1972/baangt/TechSpecs/01 in creation/ResultDirectoriesRelocate.md

 After this TechSpec was implemented, all accces to the file system should be opinionated according to the OS and installer-option (pyInstaller (executable) vs. python script execution ``python3 baangtIA.py``).

+## Separate class

+It would be a good thing to have all writing file system accesses in one class and have a method for each OS.
+Inside the class we could determine, on which OS we are and whether or not we're in pyInstaller-mode or as executable in Windows.

+Methods could be:
+* getScreenshotPath
+* getLogPath
+* getOutputDirectoryPath
+* getDatabasePath
+* getIniPath
+etc.

+This class must also respect paths, that are given by the user (like e.g. GC.PATH_SCREENSHOTS, GC.PATH_EXPORT) and only make assumptions when these paths are not defined by the user.

+## How to find places to replace code
+os.getcwd() and pathlib are used throughout the code base to determine paths.
+Start there and look, what happens with the results.
+If write-access happens, encapsulate in the above mentioned class.

 # DoD
 * Script for creation of Windows Executable updated to create folders also in Users Home-Directory
 * Script for creation of Windows Executable updated to change log folder for browsermob-proxy